 Vegetation Treatment Program Environmental Impact Report (VTPEIR)

 In 2014, the California Fire Science Consortium was commissioned to review the previously proposed Vegetation Treatment Program Environmental Impact Report, and they developed recommendations for improving the document and proposed program.
-A CAL FIRE workgroup has completed a comprehensive revision of the Draft Vegetation Treatment Program Programmatic Environmental Impact Report (VTPEIR) based on those recommendations and other identified areas for improvement.
-The draft document has been provided to the Board of Forestry and Fire Protection for their review and revision and will be released for public comment under CEQA.
+A CAL FIRE workgroup has completed a comprehensive revision of the Preliminary Draft Vegetation Treatment Program Programmatic Environmental Impact Report (VTPEIR) based on those recommendations and other identified areas for improvement.
+The preliminary draft document has been provided to the Board of Forestry and Fire Protection for their review and revision and will be released for public comment under CEQA.
 Please bookmark this website to check back for updates on public comment opportunities.

 The purpose of an EIR is to provide the public with information about whether a specific project (or in this case a Program of projects) might cause a significant effect to the environment.
 A Program EIR may be prepared on a series of actions that can be characterized as one large project and are related to, among other things, the issuance of general criteria to govern the conduct of a continuing program or individual activities carried out under the same authorizing statutory or regulatory authority and having generally similar environmental effects that can be mitigated in similar ways.
 This Program EIR, prepared according to the State CEQA Guidelines, California Code of Regulations (CCR) Section 15168, provides an environmental analysis framework for vegetation treatment projects that abate fuel hazard on SRA lands and supports federal and local non-SRA fuel reduction projects.